polyswarmer/documentation/_i18n/en/_pages/dev_env_win.md

 *Older versions of Windows may work, but are untested (and unsupported) at this time.

 > Warning: These instructions will make changes to your Windows installation.
-We strongly recommend that you isolate these changes from your host system by conducting Windows development inside of a virtual machine, using e.g. VMWare, QEMU, VirtualBox, etc.
+We strongly recommend that you isolate these changes from your host system by conducting Windows development inside of a virtual machine, using e.g. VMWare, QEMU, VirtualBox, etc. TODO: recommend VirtualBox?

 ## Configure Windows